 logo

-In order to attract more qualified teachers to the classroom, the state of Maine has developed alternative routes to teacher certification for college graduates wishing to pursue a career in education.
-Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
-If you don’t yet have a bachelor’s degree visit our guide to traditional certification in Maine.
+To attract more qualified teachers to the classroom, Maine has developed alternative routes to teacher certification for college graduates wishing to pursue a career in education.
+Alternative teacher preparation programs, or non-traditional programs, are designed for those with a bachelor’s degree outside of education and typically lead to a certificate or master’s degree.
+If you don’t yet have a bachelor’s degree, visit our guide to traditional certification in Maine.
 Continue reading to find out more about alternative options available in the state.

 Requirements for Alternative Certification

-Prospective educators looking to become certified to teach in Maine via an alternative route must have at least a bachelor’s degree.
-For most subjects, candidates must also return to school to complete teacher preparation.
-Maine teacher preparation programs typically lead to the award of a master’s degree in education, or in a core subject that includes an approved certification program.
+Individuals looking to become certified to teach in Maine via an alternative route must have at least a bachelor’s degree.
+For most subjects, candidates must complete additional education to become certified.
+Maine teacher preparation programs typically lead to the award of a master’s degree in teaching, education, or a core subject that includes an approved certification program.

 Types of Alternative Teaching Licenses in Maine

 There are three main pathways to alternative teacher certification in Maine.
-The preferred pathway is to attend a teacher preparation program, such as the Extended Teacher Education Program.
-For more information on these pathways or for a transcript evaluation, contact the Maine Department of Education.
+The preferred pathway is to attend an approved educator preparation program (EPP), such as the Extended Teacher Education Program (ETEP).
+For more information on these pathways or for a transcript evaluation, review the Maine Department of Education (DOE) website.

 Extended Teacher Education Program